48 hours left on early-bird pricing to TC Sessions: Robotics + AI 2020 – TechCrunch

 - A Live Demo from the Stanford Robotics Club — because everybody loves to see robots in action.

-- Opening the Black Box with Explainable A.I.: Machine learning and AI models can be found in nearly every aspect of society today, but their inner workings are often as much a mystery to their creators as to those who use them.
+- Opening the Black Box with Explainable AI: Machine learning and AI models can be found in nearly every aspect of society today, but their inner workings are often as much a mystery to their creators as to those who use them.
 UC Berkeley’s Trevor Darrell, Krishna Gade of Fiddler Labs and Karen Myers from SRI International will discuss what we’re doing about it and what still needs to be done.

-TC Sessions: Robotics+AI 2020 takes place on March 3, but early-bird tickets disappear in just two days.
+TC Sessions: Robotics + AI 2020 takes place on March 3, but early-bird tickets disappear in just two days.
 Remember the deadline: January 31.
 Get the most out of your startup dollars — buy a ticket now and save $150.